LucasNobrega/Pitico/README.md

 # Pitico
 ## Introduction
 Pitico is a minimal URL shortener.
 It is a [Rocket](https://github.com/rwf2/Rocket/tree/v0.5) web server that shortens URLs with a Base 62 conversion approach.
-The shortened URLs are save in a [rusqlite](https://github.com/rusqlite/rusqlite) local database.
+The shortened URLs are saved in a [rusqlite](https://github.com/rusqlite/rusqlite) local database.

 ## Usage
 ### Running Pitico